dfir-dd/kirby/README.md

 ```

 ## Output

+- hostinfo.csv - hostinfo of all targets parsed
-Directory (named by the hostname of the image) including:
+- Directory (named by the hostname of the image) including:
-- hostname.txt - with information of hostname, domain, windows version, install date, language, timezone, ips and users
+  - hostinfo_\<hostname\>.csv - with information of hostname, domain, windows version, install date, language, timezone, ips and users
   - otheroutput of different plugins (TODO)